Oasis Design logo

 International Plumbing Code (IPC) grey water model code

-How to improve IPC grey water law
+See: How to improve IPC grey water law

-California grey water law
+California grey water code

-Malibu, CA grey water law
+Malibu, CA grey water ordinance

 The mulch basins are a good feature, and their policy of not requiring a permit application for a single fixture greywater system is refreshingly realistic.